Matthew Tye: Leaving China

-After he went back to Huizhou, a friend informed him in early 2018, members of the public security bureau there had shown his photo in bars and establishments frequented by foreigners.
+After he went back to Huizhou, a friend informed him in early 2018, that members of the public security bureau there had shown his photo in bars and establishments frequented by foreigners.
 Tye determined that he had to exit from China without delay.
 The first phase of his plan was to travel to Hong Kong and the second phase was to decide what to do next.
 His aim was not to have the Chinese government bar him from departing.
 His friend took him to a Shenzhen border crossing, where the border inspector asked him to provide his Chinese name.
 Tye responded that he had no Chinese name and said in a later interview that he had never previously been asked for his Chinese name.
 After he finished going through customs, the policewoman mentioned his Chinese name and asked whether he would be returning to China.
 Thinking that saying "yes" would be the right answer, he responded in the affirmative and was allowed to enter Hong Kong.
 While Tye was in Hong Kong, his friends told him he was being sought by Huizhou's public security department and transportation department.
 The government authorities accused Tye of using a drone to create an aerial video that showed a Huizhou military base.
 Tye stated in an interview that the government had the drone in its registry, Chinese citizens had filmed the area and posted it online, and he would have received a warning if his drone was flying a restricted area.

 Under the belief that the Chinese government aimed to take action against him, he decided to move back to the United States.
-As his wife did not have her passport with her and was waiting for her green card to be approved, she could not leave Hong Kong so they decided to wait there.
-One month later, her green card was approved and they and their children boarded a flight to leave the country.
-Tye sold their apartment in China, and he returned to the United States in 2019 after having lived in China for 10 years.
-They settled in Los Angeles and in February he began making YouTube videos in the United States.
+One month later, after his wife's green card was approved, the family left the country in 2019.
+Tye had lived in China for 10 years.
+They settled in Los Angeles, and in February he began making YouTube videos in the United States.
 In July 2020, he uploaded a YouTube video about escaping from China and in one year, it attracted over 10,000 comments and over 1.25 million views.
 According to the conservative Brazilian newspaper Gazeta do Povo, Tye had interviewed Chinese people without securing a required journalist's license, which was why he had to leave the country.